 “This project is about creating a neighborhood that serves everyone and builds on the rich history of this area,” he said in a statement.

-An Old Fourth Ward resident who has spoken publicly of the damage AMC’s closure did to former patients, Lynne Alston-Leonard, had mixed emotions after hearing those assurances.
+Lynne Alston-Leonard, an Old Fourth Ward resident who has spoken publicly of the damage AMC’s closure did to former patients, had mixed emotions after hearing those assurances.

 Her first thoughts in an interview Thursday were that Wellstar should have done that before it closed the hospital.
 But then she looked forward.

-“I hope that, Knowing that they want to tap into the community, they’ve got to make sure that they tap into all of the community,” Alston-Leonard said.
-By that she meant not just the gentrifying new landlords and residents that make the area so rich in development possibilities, but the long-time lower income residents and seniors like her and her neighbors.
+“I hope that, knowing that they want to tap into the community, they’ve got to make sure that they tap into all of the community,” including longtime residents and seniors in affordable housing like her and her neighbors, Alston-Leonard said.

 Creating the ‘Atlanta model’

-Integral has long been an influential developer in Atlanta and is credited with reimaging how the city approaches affordable housing projects.
+Integral has long been an influential developer in Atlanta and is credited with reimagining how the city approaches affordable housing projects.

 Integral developed the mixed-income housing model in the mid-1990s — which would go on to be known as the “Atlanta model” — by replacing aging and dangerous public housing complexes with communities of varying economic status.
 One of the group’s initial projects was transforming Atlanta’s Techwood Homes, the first public housing in the U.S., into a multigenerational mix of rental and single-family units called Centennial Place.